Home

 Floppy disk drives were around long before the cloud, thumb drives, and other portable memory devices.
 Now basically an antique, it was popular in the 1980s and 1990s.
 As is the case with most personal computing devices, the memory has increased with time.

-In 1991, for example, floppy disks could hold up to 2.8 MB – enough for the simple text files of the time, but today barely enough for one or two photo attachments.
+The most common floppy disks in the 1990s held 1.44 MB; a few specialized models held up to 2.88 MB.
+This was enough for the simple text files of the time, but today, it’s barely enough for one or two photo attachments.

 Gramophone